Sanskrit Name: Hamsasana/Hansasana (हंसासन)

 And The Second word is “Asana (आसन), which means “Yoga poses”.

-- Keep your feet together and keep knees separate
+- Keep your feet together and keep your knees separate, meaning keep the legs slightly apart

 - Place the palms on the ground before your knees (place your fingers towards your feet and wrist outward)